beseder668/chingu_memento-clone/README.md

   * Fonts from [Google Fonts](https://fonts.google.com/)

 ## ToDo List
-- [ ] Display relevant icons for curent weather
+- [ ] Display relevant icons for current weather
 - [ ] Add more through local weather data
 - [ ] Change 'rockstar' greeting to some random cool word that would change every 5 sec
 - [ ] Use more various themes for backgrounds
-- [ ] Improve readibility for very bright backgrounds
+- [ ] Improve readability for very bright backgrounds